d9pouces/PolyArchiv/README.md

   * MySQL database
   * a directory

-Its name must end by `.local`.
+Its name must end by `.collect`.
-The `[repository]` section defines options for the collect point (the engine that powers the local backup, the frequency, …), and other sections define the three sources:
+The `[repository]` section defines options for the collect point (the engine that powers the local backup, the frequency, …), while other sections define the three sources:

-    $ cat /etc/polyarchiv/my-local.local
+    $ cat /etc/polyarchiv/my-collect-point.collect
     [repository]
     engine=git
     local_path=/tmp/local
-    local_tags=local
+    collect_point_tags=local
     included_remote_tags=*
     excluded_remote_tags=
     frequency=daily